Jira tracker · Side-by-side review

 Questions answered

-Planim Time vs Everhour — FAQ
+Planim Time vs Everhour: FAQ

 Is Everhour better than Planim Time for Jira?

-For pure Jira work, Planim Time is usually the sharper fit — it's a native desktop app that pushes worklogs straight to Jira with two-way sync and offline support.
+For pure Jira work, Planim Time is usually the sharper fit.
+It's a native desktop app that pushes worklogs straight to Jira with two-way sync and offline support.
 Everhour is better when Jira is one of several tools you track against, or when you need budget tracking, billable rates, and invoicing on top of time tracking.
 If invoicing and budgets are not in your requirements, Planim Time gives you a tighter Jira experience with less setup.

 Does Planim Time have budgets and billable rates like Everhour?